 - The Australian Energy Market Commission (AEMC) is the institution responsible for making changes to the National Electricity Rules and providing market development advice to the COAG Energy Council. - The Australian Energy Regulator (AER) is responsible for the economic regulation of electricity distribution and transmission networks.
-The AER also has compliance responsibilities under the National Electricity Rules and National Energy Retail Rules. - The Australian Energy Market Operator (AEMO) operates the power system and is responsible for long term planning, including forecasting esaa, Electricity Gas Australia 2015.
+The AER also has compliance responsibilities under the National Electricity Rules and National Energy Retail Rules. - The Australian Energy Market Operator (AEMO) operates the power system and is responsible for long term planning, including forecasting demand and supply scenarios and network development.